Noorani

 Noorani (Arabic: نوراني) is a Muslim surname, derived from the Persian nurani, meaning "luminous" or "bright", from the Arabic nur, meaning "light".
 The Noorani word is specifically used to refer to the immediate family members of His Highness the Aga Khan.

-The Royal Noorani Family
+Noorani family

-The term Noorani Family refer to the immediate family members of the Imam of the Shia Imami Nizari Ismaili Muslims, headed by His Highness Prince Rahim al-Hussaini Aga Khan V, the current Aga Khan and the 50th hereditary Imam, upon his successtion to the 1,400-years old family's dynasty.
+The term Noorani family refers to the immediate family members of the Imam of the Shia Imami Nizari Ismaili Muslims, headed by Aga Khan V, the current Aga Khan and the 50th hereditary Imam, upon his succession to the 1,400-year-old family's dynasty.